LLC for a Painting Company

 Get an EIN and register for state taxes.
 Think of an employer identification number (What is an EIN) as the Social Security number for your LLC.
 It’s indispensable when you pay taxes for certain activities, hire employees, and even set up a business bank account.
 Obtaining one from the Internal Revenue Service is free.
 Or, you can use our EIN service, and we’ll acquire one for you without the hassles of doing it yourself.

-Beyond the EIN, your painting company may need to register for state-level taxes, such as income taxes (if your LLC has a corporate taxation structure), sales taxes, or employment taxes.
+Beyond the EIN, your painting company may need to register for state-level taxes, such as income taxes (if your LLC has a corporate taxation structure), sales taxes, or employment taxes (check out the sales taxes definition).
 Familiarizing yourself with these responsibilities early on can save you from unexpected tax liabilities and penalties down the road.

 Step 7: Open a bank account for your painting company LLC